AMC Networks: AMC Networks International

 On October 28, 2013, AMC Networks announced it would acquire most of Chellomedia, an international operator of cable networks, from Liberty Global for around $1.04 billion.
 The acquisition did not include Chello Benelux, owners of Film1 and Sport1.
 On February 2, 2014, the transaction was completed.
 What was formerly Chellomedia is now known as AMC Networks International and will allow AMC Networks to distribute its programming worldwide.

 BBC America joint venture

 On October 23, 2014, AMC confirmed it had purchased a 49.9% stake in BBC America, with BBC Studios retaining the remaining share of the network.
 The joint venture will also give AMC, which itself distributes the BBC World News channel in the United States, operational control in BBC America, which will be managed as a stand-alone from AMC's other channels.
+AMC bought out the BBC's 50.01 stake in November 2024, although the BBC still remains connected to the channel.